 BrowserAI MCP — The Companion Server

 Bright Data also offers a separate BrowserAI MCP server focused specifically on serverless browser automation.
 Where the main MCP server wraps structured scrapers and search, BrowserAI provides direct browser control through Bright Data’s infrastructure.
-It’s newer and less adopted but worth watching if you need agent-controlled browsing with anti-bot protection.
+As of May 2026 it has 32 stars and 8 forks — a very small project.
+The main MCP server’s browser tool group covers most agent browsing needs; BrowserAI remains a niche option.

 Limitations

-- Cost at scale — free tier is limited to 5,000 requests; Pro mode costs add up with structured scrapers
+• Cost at scale — free tier is limited to 5,000 requests; meaningful production use starts at $499/month (Starter)

 The Bottom Line